Review of Cloud ERP choices

 Cin7 provides an excellent level of support, both to partners and to customers directly.
 The level of access and support from Cin7 is outstanding (phone calls, emails and tickets).
 The clients who are using or implementing Cin7 also get specific attention.
 If you are considering Cin7, you can expect that at least your partner will be closely supported.
 Cin7 also bolsters the partner more than other systems: the partner has access to the (long) certification material.

 Unleashed offers telephone access, email support, a "university" of good documentation, and pretty good partner support (real people making real phone calls, including the founder who is quite keen to get feedback on the product).

-Dear was in the past quite hands off, but is now making much more effort to contact partners to seek input about feature developments.
-Dear's ticket-support is extremely fast and helpful.
+Dear was in the past quite hands-off, but is now making much more effort to contact partners to seek input about feature developments.
+Dear's ticket-support is fast (usually within two hours, at least for first-level support).
+Dear's documentation is the best of the packages.
 We usually get answers in less than two hours; for sure Dear does not guarantee this so we shouldn't set expectations, but the experience is good.
-First level support appears to extend well beyond Australian office hours, and it is very good.
+First level support appears to extend well beyond Australian office hours.
 From time to time I find bugs, some quite obscure: did you know the official name of Brunei is actually 'Brunei Darussalam'?
 Dear fixed that very quickly, in fact I've never waited more than a few days for a bug fix (and I have only encountered minor bugs).
 The documentation is the best of all of the packages, and it is easy to search.
 All resources are open to all users, partner or not, and the support and feature request forums are active.

 Trade Gecko has spent a lot of effort on its knowledge-base and integrated help.
 It's now very good.